vectorgrp/sil-kit/docs/api/rpc.rst

 Usage Example
 ~~~~~~~~~~~~~

-The interfaces for the Rpc mechanism can be instantiated from an IComAdapter:
+The interfaces for the Rpc mechanism can be instantiated from an IParticipant:

 .. code-block:: cpp